DantalianZor/NightCache/README.md

 3) Inherit any class, which contains void Update / FixedUpdate / LateUpdate from «NightCache»

-4) Implement the required interfaces: «INightRun», «INightFixedRun» or «INightLateRun»
+4) Implement the required interfaces: «INightInit», «INightRun», «INightFixedRun» or «INightLateRun»

 5) Move the code from the old method to the new one